 Pansies do well in partial to full sun and will grow easily as long as they have enough water, of which they need quite a bit (just make sure the soil never dries out).
 They prefer cooler temperatures, so will bloom in the late winter/early spring if planted in the autumn.
 If it is a mild winter, they could bloom for the entirety of the season!
 And if they are in a pot inside, just make sure they are not too close to a heat source.

-Pansies are beautiful decorations on baked goods, for example by pressing one onto a shortbread cookie or placing them around the around the top of a cake.
+Pansies are beautiful decorations on baked goods, for example by pressing one onto a shortbread cookie or placing them around the top of a cake.
 However, for obvious reasons, this will not give you the full impact of medicinal benefits.
-As with many herbs and flowers, making a tea is the most straightforward way to enjoy the flavor of the pansy and reap the benefits.
-Simply poor boiling water over 5-10 grams of the flower and let steep for about ten minutes.
+As with many herbs and flowers, making tea is the most straightforward way to enjoy the flavor of the pansy and reap the benefits.
+Simply pour boiling water over 5-10 grams of the flower and let it steep for about ten minutes.
 Strain and enjoy!
 If you are trying to improve the condition of your skin, try drinking three cups a day for a week and see if you notice any changes.

 *Note: making a tea with any of these flowers is a great way to obtain the health benefits and the flavor of the flower.
 The more flowers you add, the stronger the tea will be.
 Time to get growing, drinking and healing!

 Growing your own flowers in the city can be fulfilling and delicious but often people think that urban gardening is a challenge to take on.
 So we’ve created a garden journal that is designed to support you through the growing season – from planning your growing space and monitoring your flower’s progress to recording your harvest.
 We believe that keeping notes as your plants grow can help you become a more successful gardener and become more confident.